BilawalAhmed0900/Mangapark-dl/README.md

 # Note

 This may contain bug as this was made while I was learning Electron myself.
-This has been tested much, will take time to be stable.
+This has not been tested much, will take time to be stable.